eclipse-cyclonedds/cyclonedds/docs/manual/config.rst

 domain on a single node.
 Its configured value is either *auto*, *none* or a non-negative integer.
 This setting matters:

-+ When it is *auto* (which is the default), Eclipse Cyclone DDS probes UDP port numbers on start-up, starting with PI = 0, incrementing it by one each time until it finds a pair of available port numbers, or it hits the limit.
++ When it is *auto*, Eclipse Cyclone DDS probes UDP port numbers on start-up, starting with PI = 0, incrementing it by one each time until it finds a pair of available port numbers, or it hits the limit.
 The maximum PI it will ever choose is ``Discovery/MaxAutoParticipantIndex`` as a way of limiting the cost of unicast discovery.
-+ When it is *none* it simply ignores the ‘participant index’ altogether and asks the kernel to pick random ports (>= 32768).
++ When it is *none* (which is the default) it simply ignores the ‘participant index’ altogether and asks the kernel to pick random ports (>= 32768).
 This eliminates the limit on the number of standalone deployments on a single machine and works just fine with multicast discovery while complying with all other parts of the specification for interoperability.
 However, it is incompatible with unicast discovery.
 + When it is a non-negative integer, it is simply the value of PI in the above calculations.
 If multiple processes on a single machine are needed, they will need unique values for PI, and so for standalone deployments this particular alternative is